-The following files are located in the bin folder where Dyalog is installed:
+The following files are located in the directory where Dyalog is installed:

-- dyalog121.dll1; the developer/debug version of the dynamic link library that hosts the execution of Dyalog APL classes and COM objects. - dyalog121rt.dll1; the re-distributable run-time version of dyalog121.dll.
+- dyalog131.dll; the developer/debug version of the dynamic link library that hosts the execution of Dyalog APL classes and COM objects. - dyalog131rt.dll; the re-distributable run-time version of dyalog131.dll.